shiwam-C114/shiwam-C114/README.md

 An aspiring full-stack developer with a specialization in MERN stack with a passion for learning with an endless supply of optimism and curiosity.

-I like changing problems and intrested in latest tech.
+I like challenging problems and intrested in latest tech.

 - 💼 any freelance work? do reach, ✔️[Linkedin](https://www.linkedin.com/in/shiwam-tiwari-032905162/)